munificent/craftinginterpreters/book/the-lox-language.md

 *   **Nil –** There's one last built-in value who's never invited to the party but always seems to show up.
 It represents "no value".
 It's called "null" in many other languages.
 In Lox we spell it `nil`.
-(When we get to implementing it, that will make it easier to distinguish when we're talking about Lox's `nil` versus Java or C's `null`.)
+(When we get to implementing it, that will help distinguish when we're talking about Lox's `nil` versus Java or C's `null`.)

-    There are good arguments for not having a null value in a language, since errors where null infects undesired parts of a programmer's code are endemic.
-If we were doing a statically-typed language, it might be worth trying to ban it.
-In a dynamically-typed language, though, it's virtually inevitable.
-Nil creeps in in a couple of places:
+    There are good arguments for not having a null value in a language, since null pointer errors are the scourge of our industry.
+If we were doing a statically-typed language, it would be worth trying to ban it.
+In a dynamically-typed language, though, eliminating it is often more annoying than having it.

-    *   It's the value you get when you capture the result of a "void" function that doesn't return a value.

-    *   It's the value a variable has if you don't explicitly initialize it.

-    Since we can't easily avoid those situations at compile time, and making them an error is even more annoying than a null value, we'll stuff `nil` in to fill in those holes.

 ## Expressions